 Stock Exchange Immunity Erodes As Biz Models Evolve

-Law360 (August 20, 2018, 1:14 PM EDT) -- Throughout the 20th century, the national securities exchanges were owned by their members and functioned strictly as self-regulatory organizations.
+By Stephen Bedell, Thomas Krebs and Ellen Wheeler (August 20, 2018, 1:14 PM EDT) -- Throughout the 20th century, the national securities exchanges were owned by their members and functioned strictly as self-regulatory organizations.
 Over the past decade, the exchanges have demutualized and are now publicly held, for-profit companies collectively generating billions of dollars in profits for their shareholders.
 Despite the fact that the exchanges are now profit-seeking commercial enterprises, they continue to argue that they are absolutely immune from suits arising from a wide range of competitive activity.
-Courts, however, are rejecting these arguments and are holding exchanges accountable where they are acting in their own interests, and not as delegates of the U.S. Securities...
+Courts, however, are rejecting these arguments and are holding exchanges accountable where they are acting in their own interests, and not as delegates of the U.S. Securities and Exchange Commission....